Gold-Filled vs. Gold Plated Jewelry

 Gold Plated vs. Gold-Filled

-Main Difference #1: Gold-FillED has more Gold
+Main Difference #1: Gold-Filed has More Real Gold

 The outer layer of gold in gold-filled jewelry is much thicker than on gold plated pieces.
 Easily 100 times thicker compared to the common quick flash plating.
 Furthermore, the process for how gold is actually bonded to the outside is far more durable for gold-filled than gold plating.